 From sketch to prototype

-Liquid rubber is poured into a mould to make soles of all sizes.
-The soles can also be cut out from rubber or plastic blanks.
+Liquid rubber is poured into the mold in a large spinning platform equipped with soles of all sizes.
+The sole can also be punched out from a layer of rubber or plastic.

 All of our lasts are tidily stored with our manufacturers.
 One foot for each style and size.
 We reuse our lasts many times over, because it takes a lot of effort and money to make a new one.